Gaspard2005/Cardpressodb/README.md

     - You can now access the app here http://127.0.0.1:5000
     - The default username is root, there is no password and the database is cardpresso_db
     - (Optional) you can run a version directly in python that will open a python app --> run cardpresso.py in the main directory

-To run this project successfully you need to copy / paste the following command in your command prompt.